fabxc/client_golang/prometheus/README.md

 This is the [Prometheus](http://www.prometheus.io) telemetric instrumentation client [Go](http://golang.org) client library.
-It enable authors to define process-space metrics for their servers and expose them through a web services interface for extraction, aggregation, and a whole slew of other post processing techniques.
+It enable authors to define process-space metrics for their servers and expose them through a web service interface for extraction, aggregation, and a whole slew of other post processing techniques.

 # Installing